SPONSORSPARTNERS

 14. GRASS ROOTS SPORTS SPONSORSHIP – supported by the Sport and Recreation Alliance

 Sports sponsorship isn't all about high-profile activation.
 Grass roots is a crucial component, so this Award is about the way sponsors and partner organisations reach out to local communities.
 Echoing the Social Purpose category, the judges like to see how both the brand and the sponsored organisation/community benefited.
+See also Rights Holder Award.

-16. BEST ESPORTS or GAMING SPONSORSHIP
+16. ESPORTS or GAMING SPONSORSHIP

 As its name suggests, this category is for brands that have made great use of the fast-emerging gaming category.
 Criteria for success are similar to those in other categories, namely – clear objectives, great execution and proof of business benefits.
 The fast-emerging field of esports is covered, but so is sponsorship of everything from high-end console games to casual gaming.
 Sponsors that have managed to take advantage of emerging technology like VR gaming are also eligible.